hms-dbmi/GIC-ontology/README.md

 ***Above steps will populate database table TM_CZ.HPDS_DATA_LATEST with the data in ACT HPDS format***

-***Listed are the Steps for extraction of data in javabin format from the database tableand deployment on to App server***
+***Listed are the Steps for extraction of data in javabin format from the database table and deployment on to App server***

 Login on to ETL server